Close menu Resources for... William & Mary

 Welcome!

-International Student Orientation is required for new F-1 and J-1 international students in the U.S. and is designed to make your transition to campus as smooth and successful as possible.
+International Student Orientation is for new F-1 and J-1 international students in the U.S. and is designed to make your transition to campus as smooth and successful as possible.

 Orientation schedule

-International Orientation Requirements
+New International Student Requirements

 • New international undergraduate and graduate students